-Provided that the whole secure partition package image (see Secure Partition packages) is mapped to the SP secure EL1&0 Stage-2 translation regime, an SP can access its own manifest DTB blob and extract its partition manifest properties.
+The whole secure partition package image (see Secure Partition packages) is mapped to the SP secure EL1&0 Stage-2 translation regime.
+As such, the SP can retrieve the address for the boot information blob in the designated GP register, process the boot information header and descriptors, access its own manifest DTB blob and extract its partition manifest properties.